Radii-Holdings/web-home/README.md

 #### Contact
 ![Next.js Personal Blog Website Contact Page](https://github.com/codebucks27/Nextjs-contentlayer-blog/blob/main/project%20images/Cotnact-Big.png?raw=true)

+The contact page now provides a simple button that launches your email client to send a message to [info@radii.in](mailto:info@radii.in).

 For more Images please check the [project images](https://github.com/codebucks27/Nextjs-contentlayer-blog/tree/main/project%20images) folder from this repo or check the demo link.